rossana87/Project_3_Wanderlust/README.md

   },
 })
 ```
 * To check the password and passwordConfirmation field match from the user input during registration.
-If these were not to match, it would be invalid and halts the user from registering and prompts them why.
+If these weren't matching, it would be invalid and halts the user from registering.

 ```js
 // Checks password matches password confirmation